sandyz1000/rust-langgraph/README.md

 - Integration with LLM libraries

 ### 📋 Planned
-- Web UI for graph visualization
 - More prebuilt agent types
 - Plugin system for extensions
-- Monitoring and observability tools
+- Advanced graph optimization features
+- Integration with more LLM providers

 ## 🤝 Contributing